aws-powertools/powertools-lambda-python/docs/core/metrics.md

 ## Adding metadata

 You can use `add_metadata` for advanced use cases, where you want to metadata as part of the serialized metrics object.
+This will be available in CloudWatch Logs to ease operations on high cardinal data.

 !!! info
     **This will not be available during metrics visualization** - Use **dimensions** for this purpose